tristanguigue/angular-dynamic-layout/bower_components/angular-dynamic-layout/README.md

 ### Adding and removing items

-You can add or remove any items from the cards list controller and the IsoGrid directive will detect it.
+You can add or remove any items from the cards list controller and the dynamicLayout directive will detect it.
 For example:
 ````
 $scope.cards.splice(index, 1);
 ````